Moloni-ORG/woocommerce-on/.platforms/molonion/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Innovative billing software that fits your business!
 Intended for professionals, micro, small and medium enterprises.
-No initial investment, complete and intuitive.

 == Description ==
 Innovative billing software that fits your business!
 Intended for professionals, micro, small and medium enterprises.
-No initial investment, complete and intuitive.

 Through the plugin it is possible to:
 * Synchronize products and stocks between the two platforms